-As announced on the Grant for the Web blog, the Web Consortium is excited to announce that Grant for the Web has awarded the W3C a $268,700 USD grant to help ensure that the Grant for the Web program, grantees, and community shape an emerging Web Monetization ecosystem favorable to open standardization.
+The Web Consortium is excited to announce that Grant for the Web has awarded W3C a US $268,700 grant to help ensure that the Grant for the Web program, grantees, and community shape an emerging Web Monetization ecosystem that is favorable to open standardization.

-Grant for the Web is a program funded and led by Coil, working in collaboration with founding collaborators Mozilla and Creative Commons.
+Grant for the Web is a program funded and led by Coil, with founding collaborators Mozilla and Creative Commons.